Remarkably tame ★★★★★: the male perspective by Daniel J Lewis

-In a film full of fame, flashbulbs and and high fashion there is plenty to notice.
-But it’s the ways in which these women are overlooked that make Gary Ross’s Oceans trilogy spin off so smart.
+In a film full of fame, flashbulbs and high fashion there is plenty to notice.
+But it’s the ways in which these women are overlooked that make Gary Ross’s Oceans trilogy spin-off so smart.

 Sandra Bullock makes for a fierce Debbie Ocean, and the seven women she leads are anything but wall-flowers.

 There’s leather-clad Cate Blanchett as a cool second-in-command, stoner Rihanna hacking through security systems, Mindy Kaling as the goofy jewel expert, Helena Bonham-Carter in full kook mode as a designer, Sarah Paulson as suburban mum turned slick Fence, Awkwafina as wily pick-pocket and simpering Anne Hathaway as the spoilt starlet at the centre of the robbery.